 - Ensure the continued development and operation of high-quality affordable housing.

-Please contact your legislators in support of the bills, priorities, and budget requests that on this a PDF on our website.
-You can find your legislators and their contact information here.
+Please contact your legislators in support of the bills, priorities, and budget requests:

 Help Halt Evictions & Foreclosures During COVID-19 Crisis

-Help Ensure that Congress Addresses Housing and Homelessness in the Third National COVID-19 Funding Package
+Help Ensure that Congress Addresses Housing & Homelessness in the Next Federal COVID-19 Funding Package

 As we work together to respond to the COVID-19 emergency, this section will highlight some great work being done by our affordable housing community here in Massachusetts!
 We hope these stories can provide hope, inspiration, or otherwise highlight some good in times when the challenges we face can seem so large.